 The first piece of the puzzle is the @component

 decorator.
-During run time, it's job is to register the class it's decorating as a custom element with a particular tag name.
+During runtime, its job is to register the class it's decorating as a custom element with a particular tag name.
 During code generation, we grab this tag name and use for our Html.node

 call.